Today I received an email from my server cron running on Apache CentOS 6.1:

 rpmdb: Thread/process 4936/139915147442080 failed: Thread died in Berkeley DB library

 error: db3 error(-30974) from dbenv->failchk: DB_RUNRECOVERY: Fatal error, run database recovery

 error: cannot open Packages index using db3 - (-30974)

 error: cannot open Packages database in /var/lib/rpm

 At first I was worried, but then I searched a solution that did the trick.
 I found these two articles, very similar: svennd.be and ma.ttias.be

 Basically you need to move your rpm db files to a tmp folder, then rebuild the database.

-Fix the Yum Database Update Error
+Option 1.
+Fix the Yum Database Update (Thread died in Berkeley DB library) Error with SSH

 First, don’t panic.
 Log into your console and move the db files to your temp folder: